What is the Warm Home Discount?

 The people that qualify for the scheme fall into 2 categories.

 The ‘Core Group’ are the people that get the discount automatically.
-You qualify for the discount if, on the 7th of July 2019, all of the following applied:
+You qualify for the discount if all of the following apply:

 - Your energy supplier was part of the scheme